Noncommutative deformations and flops

 For details, see for example \cite[\S4]{IW}.
 The above shows that the degree zero morphism set is one-dimensional (spanned by the identity), the degree two morphism set is two-dimensional, the degree four morphism set is three-dimensional, etc. Summing up, we see that $\dim_{\mathbb{C}}\Delta_{\con}=1+2+3+4+4+4+3+2+1=24$.
 Further, if we set

 then both $x$ and $y$ have degree two, and by the mesh relations $y^2=0$.
 Since the degree four morphism set is three-dimensional, necessarily $xy\neq yx$. \end{proof}

-\begin{remark} Although we do not know explicitly all the contraction algebras $\End_X(\cE)\cong\CA$ for all flopping contractions (except for Types $A$ and $D_4$), a more detailed analysis of the proof of \ref{reduce to surfaces} gives a precise value for $\dim_{\mathbb{C}}(\Delta_{\con})$, and thus gives a lower bound for the possible $\width(C)$:
+\begin{remark} Although we do not know explicitly all the contraction algebras $\End_X(\cE)\cong\CA$ for all flopping contractions (except for some of type $A$ and $D_4$), a more detailed analysis of the proof of \ref{reduce to surfaces} gives a precise value for $\dim_{\mathbb{C}}(\Delta_{\con})$, and thus gives a lower bound for the possible $\width(C)$:

 \end{remark}